Monthly Metagame Report

 How is this different from EDHREC or EDHTop16?

-How many games were tracked in April 2026?
+How many games are included in the April 2026 report?